Osawatomie, Kansas, located in southwest Miami County on the Marais des Cygnes River, sits amid numerous trees and rolling hills.

 The first church organized was the Congregational, in April 1856, by Reverend Samuel L. Adair, John Brown’s brother-in-law, but it would be several years before a church was built.
 A Methodist Church congregation would also be established that year, meeting in private homes.

 The settlement, established during the years of the Kansas-Missouri Border War, quickly became a target of the pro-slavery faction.
 The first attack was made on the town on June 7, 1856, when a party of about 150 Missourians, under the command of John W. Whitfield, learned that most of the men of the Free-State forces were occupied elsewhere and converged on the settlement.
-No resistance was made, and beyond plundering some houses and running off horses, no great damage was done.
+No resistance was made, and no significant damage was done beyond plundering some houses and running off horses.
 The village, at this time, consisted of about 30 buildings, and the population was about 200.
 But, this was to be just the first attack.

 The Free-State men lost about six men killed or captured, and several more were seriously wounded.
 It is supposed that the Missourians suffered about the same number of dead and wounded, although it was never known.

 Notwithstanding these battles and the general troubles of the times, Osawatomie grew and prospered and, in 1857, had grown to about 800 people.
 The first school was taught in the winter of 1857-58 by Mr. Squires in a frame schoolhouse.
 The Congregational Church also met in the school building.
-The community’s first newspaper was also established in 1857, called The Southern Kansas Herald.
+The community’s first newspaper, The Southern Kansas Herald, was also established in 1857.

-Having lost his original hotel in the Battle of Osawatomie, Samuel Geer built a larger two-story frame hotel in 1858.
-Here, Horace Greeley, Republican Party founder and New York Times editor, made a speech to an assembly of about 5,000 people at the first convention of the Kansas Republican Party in the spring of 1859.
+Having lost his original hotel in the Battle of Osawatomie, Samuel Geer built a more prominent two-story frame hotel in 1858.
+Here, Horace Greeley, Republican Party founder, and New York Times editor, made a speech to an assembly of about 5,000 people at the first convention of the Kansas Republican Party in the spring of 1859.

 In 1860, the town’s only newspaper, the Southern Kansas Herald, was sold and moved to Paola.
 It would be several years before another was established in the community.
 In 1861, the Reverend Samuel L. Adair built a new stone Congregational Church.